exercism/v3/languages/python/exercises/concept/basics/.docs/introduction.md

 #these should be used sparingly
 ```

-The first statement of a function body can optionally be a _docstring_, which concisely summarizes the function or object's purpose.
-These docstrings are read by automated documentation tools and can be accessed from code.
-They are recommended for programs of any size where documentation is needed.
+The first statement of a function body can optionally be a[ _docstring_](https://www.python.org/dev/peps/pep-0257/), which concisely summarizes the function or object's purpose.
+These docstrings are read by automated documentation tools and can be accessed from code via the special `__doc__` attribute.
+They're recommended for programs of any size where documentation is needed.

 ```python
 def number_to_the_power_of(number_one, number_two):